 The Classic Overland Springbok has impressive LED lights and Santorini black paintwork, creating an ominous figure on the road and making a tough-looking truck, tougher.

-If you need another reason to purchase this irresistible powerhouse of a vehicle, Land Rover Defenders like these have been appreciating in value over the last few years, which means you could potentially sell it on for more than you paid.
+Land Rover Defenders appreciate in value and have been over the past few years.
+As if you need another reason to purchase this powerhouse of a vehicle, right?
+This means you could potentially sell it on for more than you paid.
 Then again, that suggests you’ll want to let it go at some point, and most Landy owners never do.